 Pulled over while cycling, now what?

 Unlike driving, you're not required to carry identification when cycling.
 But, that doesn't mean you can get out of a ticket if you happen to get pulled over.
 If you are not carrying any identification, you are required to provide the officer with your correct name and address.
 Being evasive or lying about who you are, could earn you another ticket at best (for failing to identify yourself), or in the worst-case scenario, arrest.

 They're not supposed to, because even though a bicycle is a vehicle, it is not a motor vehicle; an important distinction when it comes to demerit points.
 Any ticket you get while cycling should not result in demerit points added to your driver's licence.

 Of course, mistakes happen, as one Toronto-area cyclist learned last year.
 After paying his ticket for running a red light on his bike, months later he learned that three demerit points were added to his driving record in error.
 If you should get a ticket while cycling, review it before leaving to make sure it is listed as a cycling infraction and not a motor vehicle infraction.
 Otherwise, you may have to fight the ticket in court.

 Again, no, they shouldn't.
 If the ticket is recorded as a cycling infraction, any ticket you get while cycling should not affect your auto insurance coverage.

-"Bicycle infractions are not applied to the driving record," says Ministry of Transportation (Ontario) spokesman Bob Nichols in an email exchange with Kanetix.ca.
+"Bicycle infractions are not applied to the driving record," confirms Ministry of Transportation (Ontario) spokesman Bob Nichols in an email exchange with Kanetix.ca.
 "If the officer states on the ticket that a bicycle was used, the convicting court does not send the information to the Ministry of Transportation."

 Since the ticket wouldn't (or shouldn't) be on your driving record, it would not affect your premiums.